April 7 in Pop Culture History

 1948 – The World Health Organization was established by the United Nations.

-1949 – South Pacific (Broadway Musical) Opened on April 7, 1949 and Closed: January 16, 1954
+1949 – South Pacific (Broadway Musical) Opened on April 7, 1949, and closed on January 16, 1954

-1954 – President Dwight D. Eisenhower gave his famous “domino theory” speech, regarding communism in Southeast Asia.
+1954 – President Dwight D. Eisenhower gave his famous “domino theory” speech regarding communism in Southeast Asia.

 1959 – The first distinguishable echo was recorded of a radar signal bounced off the Sun by the Radioscience Laboratory at Stamford University.